Case Studies

 JOHN BROGAN

-John Aloysius Brogan, born in 1931, received degrees from the University of Chicago and the University of Pennsylvania and was the author of “Clear Technical Writing”.
+John received degrees from the University of Chicago and the University of Pennsylvania and was the author of “Clear Technical Writing”.
 He was an amateur boxer in his younger years.

 Neurodegenerative symptoms crept up slowly.
 Over 10 years before his initial diagnosis, John started to experience an REM sleep disorder.
 In the middle of the night he would start boxing his wife, Pat, who would scream at him to stop.
 Over the years, Pat had to keep replacing their lower sheets because John wore holes in them by moving his legs at night.

-On a trip back home to Allentown and Philadelphia, some of John’s adult children noticed that John would get lost and that his driving skills had deteriorated.
-He started to need help on the computer—at which he had been an expert.
-His speech became very soft and his walk had become a shuffle.
-In 2009 he was diagnosed with Parkinson’s Disease.
+On a trip to his hometown, John’s adult children noticed that John would get lost and his driving skills had deteriorated.
+He needed help on the computer—at which he had been an expert.
+His speech became soft and his walk became a shuffle.
+In 2009 he was diagnosed with Parkinson’s Disease (PD).

-John’s cognitive symptoms gradually became worse.
-He was hallucinating, falling frequently, and becoming very combative.
-After he fell and broke his wrist, Kaiser put him on palliative care and later on hospice.
-When Pat suggested to John’s neurologist that John seemed to have symptoms consistent with LBD, the neurologist asserted that the diagnosis should be Parkinson’s Disease Dementia and ended the conversation.
+John’s cognition worsened.
+He was hallucinating, falling frequently, and becoming combative.
+After he fell and broke his wrist, Kaiser put him on palliative care and then on hospice.
+When Pat suggested to John’s neurologist that John had symptoms consistent with LBD, the neurologist asserted that the diagnosis should be PD Dementia and ended the conversation.

 John was administered Seroquel while in palliative care which made it much easier for Pat and their children to continue to care for John at home.
 John died in 2016, after almost 2 years on hospice.
 Pat donated John’s brain to the Mayo Clinic in Jacksonville and autopsy confirmed Lewy Body Dementia with Parkinsonism.